Policy changes from 31 October

 What restrictions does the Act introduce?

-Currently, there are no restrictions on how much forest land you can register in the ETS.
+Until 31 October 2025, there were no restrictions on how much forest land you could register in the ETS.

 LUC class 1 is the most productive land and LUC class 8 is the least productive.